dipankarmaikap/dipankarmaikap.com/src/content/post/integrating-react-hook-form-with-tanstack-start.md

 </form>
 ```

-Submitting now sends the form to the server, but the browser redirects to a strange URL (e.g., `/_server/...`).
+Submitting now sends the form to the server, but the browser redirects to the server function's URL (e.g., `/_server/...`).
 To stay on the same page, we’ll use cookies and a redirect.

 ## Creating Reusable Form Helpers